Galeria-Kaufhof/opendatalayer-plugins-kaufhof/README.md

 we can get rid of many ES6->ES5 transpilation workarounds that are currently used throughout the ODL project.*

 ## TODO
+- verify that plugins using jquery really work (or better: remove jquery dependency wherever possible)
 - find a way to pass runtime configuration to plugins (e.g. breakpoints, tenant, etc.) ... maybe using some onLoad callback?
   ```javascript
   // ...